linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.01.2026
+- Topic: Web4 API
+- Directory: /posts/2026/January/22
+- Description: ``` The Web4 API will be released soon.
+Connect your social network directly into other applications and interact with the data and functions. ```

 ### 21.01.2026
 - Topic: Own Your Community
 - Directory: /posts/2026/January/21